jsiebens/rpi-faasd/README.md

 ### in combination with inlets oss

 To expose the faasd gateway running on a Raspberry Pi, you need to create an exit-node with a public ip.
 I find the use of [inletsctl](https://github.com/inlets/inletsctl) to easist way to achieve this.
-Download the latest release or simply install it with by running `curl -sSLf https://inletsctl.inlets.dev | sudo sh`
+Download the latest release or simply install it by running `curl -sSLf https://inletsctl.inlets.dev | sudo sh`

 Next, create an exit-node on your favourite cloud provider, e.g. on DigitalOcean: